mentalmodelsdaily/mentalmodelsdaily.github.io/_posts/2020-04-12-seekingWisdom.md

     - Advantage of scale: In some businesses, things cascade toward the overwhelming dominance of one firm - to a winner-take-all situation.

+* __*Size and frequency*__ - The frequency of some events and attributes are inversely proportional to their size.

+    - Warren Buffett says: "It is not necessary to do extraordinary things to get extraordinary results."

 * __*Constraints*__ - Failing to consider constraints - that a system's performance is constrained by its weakest link.

-    - Warren Buffett says: "It is not necessary to do extraordinary things to get extraordinary results."

     - In many business activities a few things can produce much of the value.